alcoras/microFrontends/ReadmeYuk.md

 - connect libraries in tsconfig.base.json - "paths" attribute
 - create services folder
-- app.module.ts- connect initialize module using provide:APP_INITIALIZER (it blocks async running to avoid situation when listening happening before subscriptions are completed)
+- app.module.ts- connect initialize module using provide:APP_INITIALIZER (it blocks async running to avoid Situation when listening happening before subscriptions are completed)

 The application when selected in menu microservice holds all page space to avoid this:
 - install @angular/elements